gobridge/workshops/README.md

 We have very thorough documentation in our [Wiki](https://github.com/gobridge/organizing/wiki).
 Check it out!

-Be sure to include this [Code of Conduct](http://bridgefoundry.org/code-of-conduct/) with your event.
+Be sure to include a link to this [Code of Conduct](http://bridgefoundry.org/code-of-conduct/) with your event.

 #### Sponsor a workshop